quantsingularity/Nexora/mobile-frontend/README.md

 - Expo CLI (`npm install -g expo-cli`)
 - For iOS: Xcode and iOS Simulator (macOS only)
 - For Android: Android Studio and Android Emulator
-- Backend API running (see main project README)
+- code API running (see main project README)

 ## Installation